 - Single claimants aged under 35 years of age will be entitled to the shared room rate.

-You can use the bedroom calculator to work out how many bedrooms the Government says you need.
+You can use the bedroom calculator (external website) to work out how many bedrooms the Government says you need.

 How to apply